ARAZA13/araza13.github.io/README.md

 - **MSc in Specialized Economic Analysis**
   - *Barcelona School of Economics*
   - Graduated: _Jun 2014_
-  - _(Evaluated by World Education Services (WES), as equivalent to a four-year Canadian bachelor’s degree)_
+  - _(Evaluated by World Education Services (WES), as equivalent to a Canadian master’s degree)_

 - **BSc (Honors) in Economics & Finance**
   - *Lahore School of Economics*
   - Graduated: _Jun 2013_
+  - _(Evaluated by World Education Services (WES), as equivalent to a 3-year Canadian bachelor’s degree)_

 ## Work Experience

 ### Consultant Economist @ World Bank Group
 (_April 2019 - Present_)

-- **Key Contributions**:
+- **Key Contributions**
-  - Leading data initiatives for creating analytical global public goods.
+  - Leading data initiatives for creating analytical global public goods to support results based programming.
   - Providing strategic and technical support to identify post-COVID education policy and data priorities.
   - Contributing to projects such as Learning Poverty, Data Depot Pakistan, and more.

 ### Project Manager @ CERP
 (_July 2018 - April 2019_)

-- **Key Contributions**:
+- **Key Contributions**
-  - Managed data collection, methodology, and analysis for research projects under the LEAPS longitudinal study.
+  - Managed data collection, methodology, and analysis for a series of research projects and randmomized controlled trails, under the LEAPS program.
-  - Investigated Pakistan's education ecosystem with data collected from 112 villages.
+  - Investigated Pakistan's education ecosystem with data collected from 112 villages on every aspect of the educational market place.

 ### Senior Research Associate @ CERP
 (_June 2014 - July 2018_)

-- **Key Contributions**:
+- **Key Contributions**
   - Contributed to research design for removing credit constraints for low-cost private schools.
   - Optimized statistical analyses and data quality at [CERP- Analytics](https://www.cerp.org.pk/analytics/).
   - Provided statistical and research support to optimize analysis for external data clients.